gitnacho/angular/packages/animations/PACKAGE.md

 multiple transformations over time.

 Use this API to define how an HTML element can move, change color, grow or shrink, fade, or slide off the page.
-These changes can occur simultaneously or sequentially.
+Estos cambios pueden ocurrir de forma simultánea o secuencial.
 You can control the timing of each of these transformations.
 The function calls generate the data structures and metadata that enable Angular to integrate animations into templates and run them based on application states.